finbourne/lusid-sdk-js/sdk/docs/InstrumentsApi.md

 oauth2.accessToken = 'YOUR ACCESS TOKEN';

 var apiInstance = new LusidSdk.InstrumentsApi();
+var identifierType = "identifierType_example"; // String | The type of identifiers being supplied
-var opts = {
+var requestBody = ["null"]; // [String] | The identifiers of the instruments to get var opts = {
-  'identifierType': "identifierType_example", // String | The type of identifiers being supplied 'effectiveAt': new Date("2013-10-20T19:20:30+01:00"), // Date | Optional.
+  'effectiveAt': new Date("2013-10-20T19:20:30+01:00"), // Date | Optional.
 The effective date of the request 'asAt': new Date("2013-10-20T19:20:30+01:00"), // Date | Optional.
-The as at date of the request 'instrumentPropertyKeys': ["null"], // [String] | Optional.
-Keys of the properties to be decorated on to the instrument 'requestBody': ["null"] // [String] | The identifiers of the instruments to get };
+The as at date of the request 'instrumentPropertyKeys': ["null"] // [String] | Optional.
+Keys of the properties to be decorated on to the instrument };
-apiInstance.getInstruments(opts).then(function(data) {
+apiInstance.getInstruments(identifierType, requestBody, opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);
 }, function(error) {
   console.error(error);